RTT realization of quantum affine superalgebras and tensor products

 Quantum superalgebras appear as the algebraic supersymmetries of some solvable models.
-For example, the quantum affine superalgebra $U_q(\widehat{\mathfrak{sl}(M,N)})$ is the quantum supersymmetry analogue of the supersymmetric $t-J$ model (with or without a boundary).
-A key problem is to diagonalize the commuting transfer matrices.
-In principle, this can be achieved \cite{Kojima} by constructing the bosonization of vertex operators, which are built over some highest weight Fock representations of $U_q(\widehat{\mathfrak{sl}(M,N)})$.
+For example, in the supersymmetric $t-J$ model, the quantum affine superalgebra $U_q(\widehat{\mathfrak{sl}(M,N)})$ together with its highest weight Fock representations \cite{Kojima} is used to diagonalize the commuting transfer matrices and to find the spectra of this integrable model.
 Another main interest in quantum superalgebras comes from the integrability structure in the context of the AdS/CFT correspondence \cite{Beisert1}.
-In this case, the underlying simple Lie superalgebra is $\mathfrak{psl}(2,2)$, which is the quotient of Lie superalgebra $\mathfrak{sl}(2,2)$ by its center, the line generated by the identity matrix.
-A striking feature differing $\mathfrak{psl}(2,2)$ from all the other simple Lie superalgebras (including simple Lie algebras) is that this simple Lie superalgebra admits a non-trivial three-fold central extension.
-Based on the Lie superalgebra $\mathfrak{psl}(2,2)$, several quantum superalgebras have been built as algebraic supersymmetries in AdS/CFT and the closely related Hubbard model: the quantum deformation of extended $\mathfrak{sl}(2,2)$ in \cite{Beisert2}, the quantum affine deformation of extended $\mathfrak{sl}(2,2)$ in \cite{Beisert3}, and the conventional Yangian of extended $\mathfrak{sl}(2,2)$ in \cite{Beisert4,Beisert5}, to name a few.
-Representations of these superalgebras have been considered from different perspectives: \cite{Beisert6,Molev1} for centrally extended $\mathfrak{sl}(2,2)$ and \cite{ADT} for the conventional Yangian.
-For the quantum (affine) superalgebra of extended $\mathfrak{sl}(2,2)$, only 4-dimensional fundamental representations and $R$-matrices arising from their tensor products were discussed in \cite{Beisert2,Beisert3}.
+In this case, based on the simple Lie superalgebra $\mathfrak{psl}(2,2)$, several quantum superalgebras have been built as algebraic supersymmetries: the quantum deformation of extended $\mathfrak{sl}(2,2)$ in \cite{Beisert2}, the quantum affine deformation of extended $\mathfrak{sl}(2,2)$ in \cite{Beisert3}, and the conventional Yangian of extended $\mathfrak{sl}(2,2)$ in \cite{Beisert4,Beisert5}, to name a few.
+Representations of these superalgebras have been considered from different perspectives: \cite{Beisert6,Molev1} for centrally extended $\mathfrak{sl}(2,2)$, \cite{ADT} for the conventional Yangian, and \cite{Beisert2,Beisert3} for the quantum (affine) superalgebra of extended $\mathfrak{sl}(2,2)$.

 More closely related to our present paper is the work of Bazhanov-Tsuboi \cite{BT} on Baxter's $\textbf{Q}$-operators related to the quantum affine superalgebra $U_q(\widehat{\mathfrak{sl}(2,1)})$.
 In {\it loc. cit} they constructed the so-called {\it oscillator representations} of the upper Borel subalgebra $\mathfrak{B}_+$.
 These representations gave rise directly to the $\textbf{Q}$-operators and therefore found remarkable applications in spin chain models and in quantum field theory.
-Their oscillation construction has been generalized to the quantum affine superalgebra $U_q(\widehat{\mathfrak{gl}(M,N)})$ in a recent paper of Tsuboi \cite{Tsuboi} by using RTT realization.
+Their oscillation construction has been generalized to the quantum affine superalgebra $U_q(\widehat{\mathfrak{gl}(M,N)})$ in \cite{Tsuboi}.